flash62au/WiTcontroller/README.md

   - Put ESP32 in deep sleep and restart it
   - Option to switch between Single Loco and Consist/MU (Drop before Acquire)
   - Option to save the currently select locos (on multiple throttles) and have them automatically re-acquired on next connection.
+  - Option to disable the heartbeat check
 - Option to have up to 6 command sequences executed on connection
 - Option to automatically acquire a loco if there is only one loco in the roster
-- Have up to 6 throttles, each with an unlimited number of locos in consist.
-Default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
+- Have up to 6 throttles, each with an unlimited number of locos in consist. <br/> The default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
 - Limited dealing with unexpected disconnects.
 It will throw you back to the WiThrottle Server selection screen.
-- Boundary between short and long DCC addresses can be configured in config_buttons.h
+- The boundary between short and long DCC addresses can be configured in config_buttons.h. <br/> The default is that 127 and below are Short Addresses.
 - The default speed step (per encoder click) can be configured in config_buttons.h
 - The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)
 - Relatively easy to add/use translation files.